ozydingo/abigstick/_posts/2019-10-05-silent-nils.md

   end
 end

-# Give all objects the ability to know if they are the One True None
+# Give all objects the ability to know if they are the One True Nothing
 module Kernel
   def nothing?
     self.eql?(NothingClass.instance)